MarkStocksUK/RadarSpeedAnalysis/README.md

 - 🧠 Rolling averages and heatmaps for behavioural insights
 - 🛡️ GDPR-compliant privacy statement with user toggles
 - 🎨 Modular layout for easy extension and customization This dashboard aggregates anonymized behavioural data.
 No personal identifiers are stored or displayed.
-Users can toggle visibility of sensitive groupings.
 All visualizations are designed to protect individual privacy while enabling policy evaluation.